 Growing up, my coach understood how important being able to play was.
 But with mounting medical bills and prescription costs, the cost of club was unattainable most years.
 Many times, he would tell us to pay whatever we could, have me work off the tuition, or even pay nothing at all.
 It was this generosity that has stayed with me the rest of my life and continues to be a mission of mine.
 Quoting that club coach of mine: "I never want money to be the reason a kid can't play."

 I played club volleyball at Loyola University-Chicago for all 4 years.
 Once my playing days dwindled down, I began coaching out of college for local clubs and schools in the Chicago area.
 I also coached club volleyball in Virginia while my husband was stationed there.
 We are now stationed in Tucson, and with his retirement right around the corner, we are looking to lay down roots here.
 I've been coaching for Club Cactus since 2013.
-Outside of this, I've gone above and beyond in my coaching education by attaining my CAP II certification through USA Volleyball and will soon be a CAP III candidate.
+Outside of this, I've gone above and beyond in my coaching education by attaining my CAP III certification through USA Volleyball - one of the only coaches in Southern Arizona to have this.

 My 16s year at a qualifier in Florida.
 I'm on the left in the green.
 A little bonus cameo of my mom all the way on the left!